OlivierSohn/hamazed/BACKLOG.md

 - Wait for all players to press a key before starting the game.

-- as a tutorial, use imj-engine to create a mini game that displays a counter in the center of the screen. every connected player can increment the counter by hitting the space bar.

 - imj-server could depend on a smaller version of imj-base

 - make a synth app.